SUMOTEXT/sumotext.github.io/_posts/api-docs/2014-10-26-custom-web-form.md

 Custom Web Form
 ========
-> Initiate an opt-in from your own web form.

 When a SUMOTEXT client wants to initiate an opt-in (and collect profile data) from the client's own web form, they will post an HTTPGET request (in an HTML form) to the following URL with ALL 15 query string parameters.